qiskit-community/ffsim/README.md

 - Fast simulation of fermionic quantum circuits that preserve particle number and the Z component of spin. ffsim supports the simulation of basic fermionic gates and includes specialized routines for simulation of molecular Hamiltonians in the "double-factorized" representation.
-- Quantum computing software framework-agnostic. ffsim is programmed in a largely functional style using functions that take Numpy arrays as input and yield Numpy arrays as output.
-As a result, it can readily be used as a base for higher-level simulation frameworks.
 - Compatible with PySCF.
 State vectors use the same indexing convention as PySCF's `fci` module.

 ## Limitations